1. Basic concept

 To reinforce the corporate legal risk management structure for business management and day-to-day operations, the Company retains the services of a law firm for legal guidance, including fact-based opinions and advice.

 The Company and its subsidiaries obtain legal assistance for each structured finance transaction and asset management services at the time of arrangement or undertaking, and put pertinent documentation through a legal check.

-Audit & Supervisory Board Members maintain close contact with the Internal Auditing Office during the implementation of audits to pinpoint the status of corporate activities and assets and also during the execution of other auditing duties.
-Audit & Supervisory Board Members receive reports on every audit undertaken by the Internal Auditing Office.
+The Audit and Supervisory Committee maintains close contact with the Internal Audit Office during the execution of audits to pinpoint the status of corporate activities and finances and in the execution of other auditing duties.
+The committee receives reports on audits undertaken by the Internal Audit Office.